dukeofharen/httplaceholder/docs/docs.md

 ## Permanent and temporary redirects

 The permanent and temporary redirect response writers are short hands for defining redirects in you stub.
-If you set an URL on the "temporaryRedirect" property, HttPlaceholder will redirect the user with an HTTP 307, and when you use the "permanentRedirect" an HTTP 301.
+If you set an URL on the `temporaryRedirect` property, HttPlaceholder will redirect the user with an HTTP 307, when you use the `permanentRedirect` an HTTP 308 and when you use `movedPermanently` an HTTP 301 is returned..

 ```yml
 - id: temp-redirect